Sichii/Chaos-Server/docs/articles/Logging.md

 To quickly and easily enable Seq, set the configuration value `Logging:UseSeq` to `true`, and enter the details of your Seq instance in the `appsettings.seq.json` files.
 They are preconfigured to use the default values for a local Seq instance.

+There is also a tool in thie repo that can be used to configure seq for use with chaos-server.
+Look for Tools\SeqConfigurator.
+Simply replace the hostname and apikey at the top of `Program.cs` and run the tool.
+It will add a dashboard and signals related to logging topics.

 ## ElasticSearch